Aitslab/ShortProject2020/README.md

 - install beautifulsoup4: conda install beautifulsoup4
 - install owlready2: conda install -c conda-forge owlready2
 - install goatools: pip install goatools
+- install lxml: pip install lxml

+#### Step 2: download data
 - run packages.py to import packages and then datadownload.py to get the raw data, place data in folder "rawdata"
+- download Uniprot data and data from Human Autophagy Gene Database and Mouse Autophagy Gene Database manually

+Uniprot

+go to https://www.uniprot.org/uniprot/?query=lysosome&sort=score and https://www.uniprot.org/uniprot/?query=autophagosome&sort=score, click on download and choose tab-separated (release 2020_02).
+Alternative data source (not in this project): search for autophagosome or lysosome in subcellular locations https://www.uniprot.org/uniprot/?query=locations:(location:%22Autophagosome%20[SL-0023]%22) and https://www.uniprot.org/uniprot/?query=locations:(location:%22Lysosome%20[SL-0158]%22), click download and choose tab-separted

+The CASBAH

+go to http://bioinf.gen.tcd.ie/cgi-bin/casbah/casbah.pl, in the bottom change the data rows number to fit the number of entries (e.g. 777), click enter, then save the html file as The_CASBAH.html

+The Human Lysosome Gene Database and The Mouse Lysosome Gene Database

+go to http://lysosome.unipg.it/index.php and http://lysosome.unipg.it/mouse.php, click query and then save html page with results.
+Alternatively (not in this project), tick download results in delimited format and then click query to get a csv file.

+#### Step 3: parse html files
+- run webscraping.py to parse data from BCL2 database files

 Alternative:
 - install jupyterlab or notebook, e.g. 'conda install -c conda-forge jupyterlab (if you want to look at the notebook)